 Macs called Mac Pro are desktop workstations for very performance-hungry tasks like editing 4K 60 FPS videos or even virtual reality.
 Macs Pro were modular machines.
-Modular means, that you can replace hardware, like processor, graphics card or motherboard etc – yea, even on Mac.
+Modular means, that you can replace hardware, like processor, graphics card or motherboard, etc. – yea, even on a Mac.
 But later in 2013, a Trashcan appeared.
-A black Mac Pro almost without options to upgrade hardware, except RAM, so you rely on Thunderbolt 2 ports to connect hardware like external GPU.
-It was beast at time of introduction, but by lack of the modularity and HW upgrades from Apple, Mac Pro became just ordinary computer, but selling at similar price as in 2013.
+A black Mac Pro was almost without options to upgrade hardware, except RAM, so you have to rely on Thunderbolt 2 ports to connect hardware like external GPU.
+It was a beast at the time of introduction, but by lack of the modularity and HW upgrades from Apple, Mac Pro became just ordinary computer, but selling at similar price as in 2013.
 It even does not meet optimum performance for VR headsets like Oculus Rift and that was reason why company behind Oculus Rift stopped developing VR for Mac.

 Apple’s power users really need modular Mac Pro.
 Some rumors said about 2018, but it won’t happen.
 But recently, as reported by Matthew Panzarino from TechCrunch while on trip to Apple’s Cupertino campus, a modular Mac Pro is comming in 2019.
 Employees in the meeting included John Ternus, VP of Hardware Engineering, Tom Boger, Senior Director of Mac Hardware Marketing, Jud Coplan, Director of video Apps Product Marketing, and Xander Soren, Director of Music Apps Product Marketin.
 Tom Boger also said: